cloud-coder/cascon-2019-kubernetes-apimanager/02-kubernetes-service-creation/readme.md

 <details>
 <summary>Instructions</summary>

 1. Determine the node's external IPs addresses.
 The IBM Cloud Free Tier should only contain a single node for this cluster.
+We can capture this in a variable.

     ```
     kubectl get nodes -o wide
+    EXTERNALIP=`k get nodes -o=jsonpath='{.items[0].status.addresses[?(@.type=="ExternalIP")].address}'`
+    echo "Your external IP for this node is $EXTERNALIP."
     ```

 1. Determine the port for our external facing cost service.
 Because we specified it with type Nodeport, it will be allocated a port in the (30,000-32767) range.